dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 7/02 CLIs.md

 5. Press the **space bar** to continue the output.
 Continue to press space bar several times to scroll through the complete output.

     Notice the last part of the message: **Use "pi [command] --help" for more information about a command**.
 Use this to get more help on individual PowerVS plug-in commands.

-For example, to list detailed help for PowerVS images, use the `images` plug-in command.
+6. For example, to list detailed help on PowerVS images, use the `image` plug-in command.

     ```
     ibmcloud pi image --help